Skip to content

 2. Create a Custom SAML 2.0 Application

-On the application management page, select "Customer Managed" and click "Add Application".
+On the application management page, select "Customer-managed," and click "Add application."

-Why choose 'Customer Managed (Custom)'
+Why choose 'Customer-managed (Custom)'

-Customer Managed Third-party platforms that require manual SAML configuration (non-AWS pre-integrated applications, such as the Guance platform in this example), requiring you to provide SAML metadata or ACS URL.
+Customer-managed Third-party platforms requiring manual SAML configuration (non-AWS pre-integrated applications, such as the example object 'Guance platform' in this article), requiring self-provisioning of SAML metadata or ACS URL.

 Configure the Application